mhannum72/mylunch/README.md

 todo
 ====

+* Work on the page header and footer .. this is a 'do-once, apply everywhere' sort of deal: it will probably look the same on all of my pages (at first, anyway).

 * Cap the number of meals that a user can have at maybe 1000.
 Cap the number of pictures that a user can have to maybe 3000.
 Each of these can be increased by charging folks a fee .. maybe that's too nickle & dimey.